 There are two kneelers in the church.
 Each provides an almost prophetic symbol and impetus to pray and act to build community, and sow bountifully, so that we would reap bountifully (1 Corinthians 9:6-12), and for the Lord of the harvest to send out labourers (evangelists) into His harvest (Matthew (9:38; Luke 10:2) (although, of course, John is here referred to as an ‘evangelist’ in the sense of gospel writer).

 The community at Little Gidding continued for about 20 years after Nicholas Ferrar’s death, but finally disbanded in around 1657.
 A friend of mine, the late Tony Hodgson, with his wife and family, sought in the 1970s to re-establish a community at Little Gidding.
 Again, the community continued for a time, until disbanding.
-But the symbol and exemplar of Little Gidding lives on, and I hope provides some inspiration as we in Village Hope, along with many others, seek to build a community of prayer and service and share the Gospel with people in the villages and hamlets of Britain in our time.
+But the symbol and exemplar of Little Gidding lives on, and I hope provides some inspiration to us in Village Hope, and to all seeking to encourage, catalyse or build communities (real or virtual) of prayer, study and service in the villages and hamlets of Britain in our time.

 Loving God, the Father of all, whose servant Nicholas Ferrar renounced ambition and wealth to live in a household of faith and good work: keep us in the right way of service to you so that, feasting at the table in your household, we may proclaim each day the coming of your kingdom; through Jesus Christ your Son our Lord.
 Amen.